lorenzomartino86/money-transfer-app/README.md

 1. **money-transfer-domain:** Layer responsible of the business domain.
 2. **money-transfer-repository:** Layer responsible of persist the relevant data.
 See the [repository documentation](money-transfer-repository/README.md).
 3. **money-transfer-rest-api:** Layer responsible of exposing a lightweight Rest API.
-See the [rest api documentation](money-transfer-rest-api/README.md)
+See the [rest api module documentation](money-transfer-rest-api/README.md)
 4. **money-transfer-app:** Main partition and entrypoint to boot the application.

 I was inspired by the Hexagonal architecture in order to build software components high cohesive and loosely coupled.